-(6) The proposed site plan is in conformance with an approved Tree Conservation Plan; and
+(6) The proposed site plan is in conformance with an approved Tree Conservation Plan: and

-Type 2 Tree Conservation Plan TCP2-017-2023 was submitted with this application and shows a total of 4.77 acres of woodland in the net-tract and 1.58 acres of woodland in the net tract and 0.04 acre of woodland in the net tract and 0.04 acre of woodland floodplain.
+Type 2 Tree Conservation Plan TCP2-017-2023 was submitted with this application and shows a total of 4.77 acres of woodland in the net-tract and 1.58 acres of woodland in the net tract and 0.03 acres of woodland in the net tract and 0.03 acre of woodland floodplain.
 The threshold, as established by the R-R Zone, is 20 percent, or 2.09 acres.
-Based on the proposed clearing, a total woodland conservation requirement of 3.74 acres is required.
-The applicant proposes to meet this requirement with 1.01 acres of on-site preservation, 0.19 acre of on-site reforestation, 0.21 acre of landscape credits, and 1.94 acres of off-site credits.
-The landscape area, in order to count towards meeting the requirements, shall be 35 feet in width, at its narrowest point, which is shown on the TCP2; however, a planting schedule is required for each landscape schedule and reforestation area as a condition herein, along with technical corrections to the TCP2 worksheet.
+Based on the proposed clearing, a total woodland conservation requirement of 4.14 acres is required.
+The applicant proposes to meet this requirement with 0.34 acre of on-site preservation, 0.18 acre of on-site reforestation, 0.17 acre of landscape credits, and 3.45 acres of off-site credits.
+The landscape area, in order to count towards meeting the requirements, shall be 35 feet in width, at its narrowest point.
+A condition is provided herein to show the landscape area (LCA-1) as a minimum of 35 feet in width and contiguous with the property line to the south.